BSL

 Before closing and heading to our next topic, let’s discuss one more thing that is also closely connected with BSL, and that is- Deaf Awareness Training.

 Deaf Awareness Training isn’t strictly a language programme.
-It aims to improve the productivity of deaf staff and trains them to provide service to deaf or hard of hearing customers.
+It aims to improve the productivity of deaf staff and trains them to provide service to deaf or hard-of-hearing customers.

 You’ll also learn how to deploy more deaf-friendly services, which is a largely untapped market at the moment.
 It’s estimated that by 2035, there will be 14.5 million people with hearing loss in the UK alone.